marcusburghardt/ansible-role-vscode/README.md

 - Ensure the desired state for the defined extensions;

 To install this role:
-$ ansible-galaxy role install marcusburghardt.ansible_role_vscode
+$ ansible-galaxy role install marcusburghardt.vscode

 Requirements
 ------------